 Financial management is concerned with all aspects of a business' financial decisions and these decisions will directly affect the business' overall performance.
 It includes the long-term raising of finance and the allocation and control of resources with the aim of maximising shareholder(owner) return.

-PK Mwangi Global Consulting aims to work with small and medium-sized enterprises (SMEs) and corporate clients in key financial aspects of their businesses.
+Through our financial advisory proposition, PK Mwangi Global Consulting aims to work with small and medium-sized enterprises (SMEs) and corporate clients in key financial aspects of their businesses.
 In considering the long-term plans of their businesses, we help our clients identify and implement their long-term financial objectives.

 Using our proprietary tools that capture the client’s positioning in the market and ascertaining a score to this we are able to model, through risk simulation and appropriate performance criteria, the future economic performance of both established and start-up firms.
 This is key for them in accessing competitive financing from both equity investors and commercial lenders.
 Clients on the sell-side are able to assess the credit-worthiness of their customers thereby helping to inform their business decisions.
 This multi-tier application model also allows us to cater for a whole range of other client needs.